Pyxis: An Open-Source Performance Dataset of Sparse Accelerators: Potential Applications

-{\bf Performance prediction on a new architecture.} Evaluating a new accelerator takes a long time where the bottleneck is the prototype or the manufacture flows.
+{\bf Performance prediction on a new accelerator.} Evaluating a new accelerator takes a long time where the bottleneck is the prototype or the manufacture flows.
 A fast and accurate prediction will save time for accelerator researchers.
 The accelerator collections in \pyxis are essential for performance prediction.
 Currently, we do not see a model which can take an accelerator design as input and predict the performance results fast and accurately.
 One of the challenges is how to encode the accelerator design.
-However, we foresee the advance in natural language processing (NLP) models~\cite{vaswani2017attention} which can be helpful.
+However, besides GNNs, the advance in natural language processing (NLP) models~\cite{vaswani2017attention} can be helpful.
 We describe accelerators in HLS C/C++ codes.
-NLP models can be powerful to encode the code files of accelerators.
-We believe an NLP-based performance mode can provide fast and accurate feedback by learning on plenty of accelerators.
+NLP models can be powerful tool to encode the code files of accelerators.
+We believe an NLP-based performance mode can provide fast and accurate feedback by learning from numerous accelerators.
 However, the performance model requires further efforts from accelerator researchers and NLP/algorithm researchers.

 {\bf Task offloading and choice of computing platforms.} Modern computing systems consist of various processing units, including CPUs, GPUs, and accelerators.
-It is a challenge for users to offload the computing tasks to the available processing units efficiently.
-The performance data in \pyxis can guide the choice of computing platform for a specific task.
-For example, if a user runs multiple SpMMs on a cluster equipped with a V100 GPU and a U280 FPGA.
-If the use plans to run an SpMM where the problem size is $10^4$ FLOP, she is likely to run it on the FPGA suggested by the performance data in Fig.~\ref{figure:perf}.
+It is a challenge for users to efﬁciently ofﬂoad the computing tasks to the available processing units.
+The performance data in \pyxis can guide the choice of the computing platform for a specific task.
+For example, if a user runs multiple SpMMs on a cluster equipped with a V100 GPU and a U280 FPGA and the user plans to run an SpMM where the problem size is $10^4$ FLOP, she is likely to run it on the FPGA suggested by the performance data in Fig.~\ref{figure:perf}.
 However, if the problem size is $10^{10}$ FLOP, she will likely run it on the V100 GPU.